The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of a positive surface layer integral

-In~\cite{positive} positive functionals in space-time were derived.
+In~\cite{positive} positive functionals in spacetime were derived.
 We shall now verify that in Minkowski space, these functionals are indeed positive.
 There are the two positive functionals involving volume integrals (see~\cite[Theorem~1.1]{positive})